 Importance and Mission

-To achieve the company's goal of becoming a sustainable organization amid business challenges and trends of energy transition which will impact the entire energy sector in the future, PTTEP attaches great importance to technology development and innovation, including knowledge management which are important parts that help increase business efficiency, increase competitiveness, and make the organization ready for the changes that may occur in the future.
+To achieve the company’s goal of becoming a sustainable organization amid business challenges and trends of energy transition which will impact the entire energy sector in the future, PTTEP attaches great importance to technology development and innovation, as well as knowledge management which are essential for business efficiency and competitiveness, ensuring the Company is well prepared for the future.

 Goals